fabioz/mu-repo/README.txt

 (in this case cd /workspace), add the repositories you want to work with and issue commands to all registered repos.

+Note that it may also be used as a git replacement on directories containing a .git dir.

+Commands:

-mu register repo1 repo2 <-- register repo1 and repo2 in mu-repo.
+* mu register repo1 repo2: Registers repo1 and repo2 to be tracked.

-mu list <-- will print a list of the repositories registered.

-mu status <-- will go into each subdir and do 'git status'.
+* mu register --all: Marks for all subdirs with .git to be tracked.
+* mu list: Lists the currently tracked repositories.
+* mu set-var git=d:/bin/git/bin/git.exe: Set git location to be used.
+* mu set-var serial=true|false: Set commands to be executed serially or in parallel
+* mu get-vars: Prints the configuration file
+* mu github-request: Gets a request from github

+* mu dd:
+     Creates a directory structure with working dir vs head and opens WinMerge with it (doing mu ac will commit exactly what's compared in this situation)

+     Also accepts a parameter to compare with a different commit/branch.
+I.e.: mu dd HEAD^^
+     mu dd 9fd88da
+     mu dd development

+Shortcuts:

+mu st         = git status -s
+mu co branch  = git checkout branch mu mu-patch   = git diff --cached --full-index > output to file for each repo mu mu-branch  = git rev-parse --abbrev-ref HEAD (print current branch) mu ac msg     = git add -A & git commit -m (the message must always be passed) mu acp msg    = same as 'mu ac' + git push origin current branch. mu shell      = On msysgit, call sh --login -i (linux-like env)

+Any other command is passed directly to git for each repository:
+I.e.:

+mu pull
+mu fetch
+mu push
-mu checkout release <-- will go into each subdir and do 'git checkout release'.
+mu checkout release

-mu dd <-- will create a temporary structure and will invoke winmerge to check that structure.

-mu mu-branch <-- will print the current branch for each repository tracked.

-mu mu-patch <-- will create a file with diff --cached for each repository in the current dir.

 DIFFING MULTIPLE REPOSITORIES
 ==============================

 The command 'mu dd' provides the means to diff the multiple repository structures with the winmerge tool so that the file can be changed while seeing the differences of the working copy with the head in the repository.

 It's similar to what would be achieved in the Eclipse synchronize view (where the file may be edited to change the original file -- as the structure is created with links to the original files, so files edited in winmerge will properly change the original files).

 PARALLELISM
 ============

-mu-repo by default will execute commands in parallel, but in this mode, actions that require input will not work (and depending on the action, may even block), so, it's possible to force it to run in serial mode, where no buffering is done by setting the 'serial' flag to 1.
+mu-repo by default will execute commands in serial, but it's also possible to enable commands to be run in parallel, but note that in this mode, actions that require input will not work (and depending on the action, may even block).
+It's possible to force it to run in parallel mode, by setting the 'serial' flag to false.

-i.e.: mu set-var serial=1
+i.e.: mu set-var serial=false

-(and to go back to having commands run in parallel, do mu set-var serial=0)
+(and to go back to having commands run in serial, do mu set-var serial=true)

 GIT